 1944: He is awarded the CBE in the New Year Honours list.
 The first official news of jet engined aircraft is broadcast as a Gloster Meteor jet flies in combat.
 This was to prove the only allied jet to take part in World War Two.
-The Air Ministry sent Whittle an award of £10,000 for his shares in the company.
+The Air Ministry sends Whittle an award of £10,000 for his shares in the company.
 He becomes an Acting Air Commodore.

 1946: Whittle is taken off the development of jet engines and resigns in protest.
 He is awarded the Daniel Guggenheim medal for the development of the jet engine.
 Whittle accepted a post as Technical Advisor on Engine Design and Production to Controller of Supplies (Air) and was made Commander of the U.S. Legion of Merit.

 1947: He is awarded the Order of the Bath.

 1952: Frank Whittle leaves BOAC after extensive travels with them reviewing engines.

 1953: He joins the Shell oil company as a technical adviser on drilling where he developed a new type of self-powered drill.
 He is awarded the Royal Society of Arts’ Albert Medal.

-1954: Whittle delivered the Royal Institution Christmas Lectures on “The Story of Petroleum”.
+1954: Whittle delivers the Royal Institution Christmas Lectures on “The Story of Petroleum”.

-1957: Whittle left Shell to work for Bristol Aero Engines.
+1957: Whittle leaves Shell to work for Bristol Aero Engines.

 1959: He begins work as an independent consultant and lecturer.

 1961: Bristol Siddeley Whittle Tools is founded to manufacture tools.

-1969: Whittle received the Tony Jannus Award for distinguished contributions to commercial aviation.
+1969: Whittle receives the Tony Jannus Award for distinguished contributions to commercial aviation.

 1977: Whittle becomes NAVAIR Research Professor at the United States Naval Academy at Annapolis in Maryland.

 1978: He begins to work part time.
-Meets Ohain for the second time at Wright-Patterson Air Force Base while Ohain was working there as the Aero Propulsion Laboratory’s Chief Scientist.
+He meets Ohain for the second time at Wright-Patterson Air Force Base while Ohain was working there as the Aero Propulsion Laboratory’s Chief Scientist.
 He became convinced that Ohain had worked independently to his original Patent.
-The two became friends and went on lecture tours of the U.S.A together.
+The two become friends and go on lecture tours of the U.S.A together.

 1986: Whittle receives the Order of Merit from Queen Elizabeth the Second.
-He was made a Fellow of the Royal Society and of the Royal Aeronautical Society.
+He is made a Fellow of the Royal Society and of the Royal Aeronautical Society.

-1991: He was awarded the Charles Stark Draper Prize jointly with Hans von Ohain.
+1991: He is awarded the Charles Stark Draper Prize jointly with Hans von Ohain.